sy2002/QNICE-FPGA/hw/README.md

 is compatible, so we currently assume, that you can use the Nexys 4 DDR IDE files to also synthesize for the Nexys A7.

+The top file for this platform is [env1.vhd](../vhdl/hw/nexys4ddr/env1.vhd).

 ### ISE 14.7

 We created the original QNICE-FPGA using